sarahbech/Rocket_Elevators_Smart_Contracts/README.md

 - Go to RocketElevators web application keepelevating.cf
 - Log as an admin with the account: nicolas.genest@codeboxx.biz, password:123456 -Go back to home
-- Click on the "SMART CONTRACT" button in the dropdown menu, over the email account.
+- Click on the "SMART CONTRACT" button in the dropdown menu, over the email account or http://keepelevating.cf/contract.html
 - Fill the textfields corresponding and click on "SUBMIT", an alert message will appear with the ID of the new transaction.
 To get transactions informations, in the same page:
 - Give the Id of the transaction in the textfield "Id of Order".